jump-dev/JuMP.jl/docs/src/solvers.md

 optimizer as it can also be a wrapper around an optimization file format such as MPS that writes the JuMP model in a file.
 From JuMP, the MOI backend can be accessed using the [`backend`](@ref) function.
-JuMP can be viewed as a lightweight user-friendly layer on top of the MOI backend, in the sense that:
+JuMP can be viewed as a lightweight, user-friendly layer on top of the MOI backend, in the sense that:

 * JuMP does not maintain any copy of the model outside this MOI backend.